+• The Silver&Fit®

-The Silver&Fit® Healthy Aging and Exercise Program
+Healthy Aging and

-Hearing services

-Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider

-Routine hearing exams -1 exam every year provided through TruHearing

-Hearing Aids:

-Up to two TruHearing-branded hearing aids every year (one per ear per year).
-Benefit is limited to TruHearing's Advanced and Premium hearing aids.
-Hearing aid purchase includes fitting and two follow-up visits within the first year of purchase, a 45-day trial period, 3-year extended warranty, and 48 batteries per aid for non-rechargeable models

-Hearing aid fittings/evaluations must occur within the first year of hearing aid purchase in order to be covered

-\$0 copayment for Medicarecovered hearing services

-\$0 copayment for routine hearing exam

-\$0 copayment for Fitting/Evaluation Exam

-\$699 or \$999 copayment for hearing aids

-\$0 copayment for routine hearing exam

-\$0 copayment for Fitting/Evaluation Exam

-\$55 copayment for Medicare-covered hearing exam

-Medical Benefits)
+Exercise Program

-Services that are covered for you What you must pay when you get these services Hearing services - Hearing Aids (continued) \$699 or \$999 copayment for hearing aids Note: Premium models are available in rechargeable style options for an additional \$50 per hearing aid Costs associated with the following excluded items are not covered by the plan and are, therefore, the responsibility of the member: Optional hearing aid rechargeability, ear molds, hearing aid accessories, additional hearing aid fittings/evaluations, batteries for rechargeable hearing aids, additional batteries for non-rechargeable hearing aids, hearing aids that are not TruHearing-branded, and costs associated with loss and damage warranty claims HIV screening For people who ask for an HIV screening test or who are at In-Network and Out-of- Network: increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Home health agency care Prior authorization is required In-Network • \$0 copayment for Medicare- covered home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order care home health services to be provided by a home health agency.
-You must be homebound, which means leaving Out-of-Network home is a major effort.
-50% of the cost for Covered services include, but are not limited to: Medicare-covered home health agency care Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care nountil agono, out benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Home health agency care (continued)
+What you must pay when you get these services Services that are covered for you Hearing services In-Network \$0 copayment for Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as Medicare-covered outpatient care when furnished by a physician, audiologist, or other hearing services. qualified provider. \$0 copayment for routine hearing exam.
+Routine hearing exams - 1 exam every year provided through TruHearing. \$0 copayment for Hearing Aids: Fitting/Evaluation Exam Up to two TruHearing-branded hearing aids every year (one per ear Copayments for hearing per year).
+Benefit includes TruHearing's Standard, Advanced and aids: Standard: \$399 Premium hearing aids.
+Hearing aid purchase includes fitting and Advanced:\$599 two follow-up visits within the first year of purchase, a 60-day free-Premium: \$899 risk trial period, 3-year manufacturer warranty, and 80 batteries per non-rechargeable hearing aid.
+Hearing aid fittings/evaluations must occur within the first year of hearing aid purchase in order to be covered.
+Note: Rechargeable battery option available on select styles for an additional \$50 per hearing aid.
+Note: Exam must be performed by a TruHearing network provider.
+Costs associated with the following excluded items are not covered by the plan and are, therefore, the responsibility of the member: Optional hearing aid rechargeability, ear molds, hearing aid accessories, additional hearing aid fittings/evaluations, batteries for rechargeable hearing aids, additional batteries for non-rechargeable hearing aids, hearing aids that are not TruHearing-branded, and costs associated with loss and damage warranty claims.

+Please refer to the website:

+www.mytruadvantage.com/supplemental-2025

+ightary HIV screening

+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

+One screening exam every 12 months

+For women who are pregnant, we cover:

+Up to three screening exams during a pregnancy

+There is no coinsurance, copayment, or deductible for members eligible for Medicarecovered preventive HIV screening.

-Prior authorization is required
+Home health agency care Prior authorization is required